 Stipend: First-year AmeriCorps members earn $629 bi-weekly.
 Your AmeriCorps stipend is taxable, and the amount of taxes deducted from your paycheck will depend on the number of allowances you claim when you complete Form W-4 (Withholding Allowances) as part of your hiring paperwork.
 You may change your elections at any time.
 At a stipend of $629, first-year members claiming only themselves would receive approximately $520 bi-weekly after taxes are deducted.
 Please note that federal and state income tax withholding rates are subject to change from year to year.

 Paychecks are deposited directly into your bank account every other week.
-Your first paycheck will be issued on Friday, August 25, 2017 and cover your first week of service.

 Health Benefits: At any time during your service you may enroll in City Year’s health coverage plan for AmeriCorps members.
 There is no cost to you to enroll in this health coverage plan, which provides you with basic preventative and routine coverage and is fully compliant with Affordable Care Act requirements.